Skip to main content

 </script>

-Tokens: Build-time Evaluation #
+Properties: Build-time Evaluation #

 In a static component, {{ data }} simply maps to an HTML attribute.
-In a dynamic component, you can define Tokens.
-Tokens evaluate data at build time (during server-side rendering).
+In a dynamic component, you use the properties function to evaluate data at build time (during server-side rendering).

 <template id="greeting-card">